-Reddish-brown with green details, Barbadian $10 notes feature the icon of the Right Excellent Charles Duncan O’Neal.
+Reddish-brown with green details, Barbadian $10 notes feature the Right Excellent Charles Duncan O’Neal icon.

 The front of the $10 bill features the national Coat of Arms, a broken trident, a map of Barbados, and the signature of the Governor in the office at the time of printing.

 Note: Newer $10 bills are printed with an electrotype featuring the image of a broken trident.

 Charles Duncan O’Neal

 Known as the ‘social transformer,’ Charles Duncan O’Neal (1879 – 1936) is remembered for dedicating his life to fighting the deep-seated racism in Barbados during the 1920s and 1930s.

-Charles Duncan O’Neal’s many achievements include the creation of an extensive network of grass-roots organizations, all promoting a message of social change and political consciousness.
+Charles Duncan O’Neal’s many achievements include creating an extensive network of grass-roots organizations, all promoting a message of social change and political consciousness.

 He founded the Democratic League in 1924 and, in 1932, won a seat in the Barbados House of Assembly as a Member for Bridgetown.

-In 1998, by an act of Parliament, Charles Duncan O’Neal was publicly honored by being named as one of the ten official National Heroes of Barbados.
+In 1998, by an act of Parliament, Charles Duncan O’Neal was publicly honored by being named one of the ten official National Heroes of Barbados.

 Barbados Coat of Arms

-Barbados’ national Coat of Arms carries the motto ‘Pride and Industry’ and is a symbol of strength, pride, and integrity.
-It was presented to the President of the Senate by her Majesty, the Queen, during a Royal Visit to the island.
-It was officially adopted in 1966, the same year Barbados declared its Independence.
+Barbados’ national Coat of Arms carries the motto ‘Pride and Industry, ‘ symbolizing strength, pride, and integrity.
+It was presented to the President of the Senate by her Majesty the Queen during a Royal Visit to the island.
+It was officially adopted in 1966 when Barbados declared its Independence.

 Barbadian $10 notes display the image of a broken trident, which also features the Barbadian national flag.
 It symbolizes Barbados’ break from Britain’s colonial rule; the three trident prongs are said to represent the three principles of democracy.

-There are three raised dots to equal $10 on the top left-hand corner of the $10 bill to help the visually impaired identify the denomination.
+Three raised dots equal $10 on the top left-hand corner of the $10 bill to help the visually impaired identify the denomination.

-On the back of the note is a vignette of the Charles Duncan O’Neal Bridge, which connects the central area of Bridgetown to the south coast of the island.
+On the back of the note is a vignette of the Charles Duncan O’Neal Bridge, which connects the central area of Bridgetown to the island’s south coast.
 It is one of the two main bridges over the Careenage in the nation’s capital.

 New Security Features